 Prepare the Bread

-- In a large bowl, add the milk, heavy cream, eggs, vanilla, and sugar.
-Use a whisk to mix the custard well until the eggs are fully mixed in and the egg whites are no longer separated.3 ¾ cups whole milk, 1 ½ cup heavy cream, 7 large eggs, 1 teaspoon vanilla, 1 ¼ cup sugar, Optional zest of ½ an orange
+- In a large bowl, add the whole milk, heavy cream, eggs, sugar, vanilla extract, and orange zest (if using).
+Whisk thoroughly until the mixture is completely smooth, and the egg whites are no longer separated.3 ¾ cups whole milk, 1 ½ cup heavy cream, 7 large eggs, 1 teaspoon vanilla, 1 ¼ cup sugar, Optional zest of ½ an orange

-- Pour this mixture into a large glass baking dish and then add in the dried bread cubes.
-Gently toss together until all the bread is coated.
-You will see a lot of extra mixture, but this will be soaked up by the bread.
+- Pour the custard mixture into a 2-quart glass baking dish, then add the dried bread cubes.
+Gently toss everything together until all the bread is coated.
+You will see a lot of extra liquid at first - this is normal and will be absorbed by the bread.

-- Cover the baking dish and refrigerate it overnight or for at least 2 hours until all the custard mixture has been absorbed.
+- Cover the baking dish with plastic wrap or a lid and refrigerate for at least 2 hours.
+For the best results, refrigerate overnight.
+The bread should absorb all of the custard mixture before baking.

 Bake

-- Bake for 1.5 hours covered or until a toothpick inserted in the middle comes out clean.
+- Bake for 1 hour and 30 minutes covered or until a toothpick inserted in the center comes out clean.
+The center should feel firm and set.

-- Remove the foil and continue to bake until the crust gets golden brown and crunchy.
+- Remove the foil and continue baking until the top crust turns golden brown and slightly crunchy, about 10 to 15 minutes.
 Watch carefully to prevent burning.

 ✎ Recipe Notes